KWARC/kalah-game/spec/000-meta.md

   modularized, so that not all implementations have to implement all features.
 The main modules presented here are freeplay, evaluation and validation.

+  This document specified version 1.0.0 of the KGP protocol.
 keywords: ["Protocol", "Kalah"]
 classoption:
 - twocolumn